Curs-DevOps/wsl-setup/README.md

-i# Ubuntu 24.04 Automated Setup Scripts
+# Ubuntu 24.04 Automated Setup Scripts

 Complete automated setup for Ubuntu 24.04 with developer tools and configurations.